-With the demand for talent outpacing supply, especially for experienced supply chain and logistics talent, candidates have a real opportunity to benefit from higher salaries and other perks.
+With the demand for talent outpacing supply, especially for experienced Supply Chain & Logistics talent, candidates have a real opportunity to benefit from higher salaries and other perks.
 Working with an experienced, connected recruiter can help you take advantage of this job market by connecting you to excellent opportunities and competitive pay in far less time than it would take to conduct a job search on your own.

-LHH is plugged in to the supply chain and logistics world and has offices all over the country, with recruiters specializing in your market.
-Contact your local office to get connected to a recruiter today!
+LHH is plugged in to the Supply Chain & Logistics world and has offices all over the country, with recruiters specializing in your market.
+Visit LHH.com to get connected with a recruiter today!